-Scout's run of success continued through 1995 and into 1996, continuing sales are as follows: a major sale was the supply of ten Scout radar to the UAE as part of a major package involving the supply of two Kortenaer class frigates and modernizing many other UAE warships, the Belgian Navy ordered the radar to equip three of its Weilingen class, and other buyers are reported to include Kuwait, Egypt, and Indonesia.
+This run of success continued through 1995 and into 1996.
+A major sale was the supply of ten Scout radar to the UAE as part of a major package involving the supply of two Kortenaer class frigates and modernizing many other UAE warships.
+The Belgian Navy ordered the radar to equip three of its Weilingen class corvettes (the fourth having been stricken after running aground).
+Other buyers are reported to include Kuwait (on its eight Combattante I class fast attack craft), Egypt (for coast defense) and Indonesia.